atomicdata-dev/atomic-data-docs/rdf.md

 - RDF allows that domain A creates statements about domain B. This means that someone using RDF data about domain B cannot know that domain B is actually the source of the data.
 Knowing _where data comes from_ is one of the great things about URIs, but RDF does not require that you can think of subjects as the source of data.
 Many subjects in RDF don't actually resolve to all the known triples of the statement.
 It would make the conceptual model way simpler if statements about a subject could only be made from the source of the domain owner of the subject.
 - The documentation feels dated and verbose.
 All URLs should resolve to simple, clear explanations and machine readable definitions.

 ## Convert Atomic data to RDF

 ## Convert RDF to Atomic Data

 - All `predicates` SHOULD resolve to Atomic Properties, and these SHOULD have a `datatype`.
 This means that the `datatype` in the original RDF statement can be dropped.
-- What to do with `language`?
+- Literals with a `language` tag are converted to the `atomic:langstring` type.
 TODO!
+How to fis